Omnistac/devops-exercise/README.md

 ## 🎯 Purpose

 This exercise is designed to help us understand how you:
-- Approach and analyze complex systems
+- Approach and analyze complex/unknown systems
 - Think about deployment strategies and orchestration
 - Optimize workflows for efficiency
 - Implement DevOps best practices